Helmholtz-AI-Energy/perun/README.md

 $ perun monitor path/to/your/script.py [args]
 ```

-perun will output two files, and HDF5 style containing all the raw data that was gathered, and a text file with a summary of the results.
+perun will output two files, an HDF5 style containing all the raw data that was gathered, and a text file with a summary of the results.

 ```text